micheleangioni/multi-language/README.md

     'MicheleAngioni\MultiLanguage\MultiLanguageServiceProvider',
     'MicheleAngioni\MultiLanguage\MultiLanguageBindServiceProvider'

-Multi Language can be highly customized by publishing the configuration file through the artisan command `php artisan config:publish michele-angioni/multi-language`.
+Multi Language can be highly customized by publishing the configuration file through the artisan command artisan command `php artisan vendor:publish`.
+It will create the `ma_multilanguage.php` file in your config directory.
-You can than edit the config.php file in your `app/config/packages/michele-angioni/multi-language` directory to customize the support behaviour:
+You can than edit the config.php file in your config directory to customize the Multi Language behaviour:

 - allowed_languages : it is the number of allowed languages.
 It can be used to prevent the creation of new supported languages
 - allowed_nested_arrays : maximum number of nested arrays allowed in lang files